PathPlanning/RectsToGridConverter/README.md

 * predefined rational discretization seed
 * predefined rational agent radius

 Rational discretization seed - rational number, which defines the process of discretization (transferring continuous map represintation into discrete counterpart).
 The value of the discretization defines the size (in meters) of one cell on discrete grid.
 Accordingly, the larger discretization seed value, the smaller the grid and the more obscure the obstacles.
+Default value - 1.

 Rational agent radius - rational number, which defines the radius of an agent (assuming that we can approximize it's shape to a disk).
 Default value - 0 (agent is a particle).